-The warning light stays on for a few seconds when the ignition switch is turned to the ON position.
+The warning light stays on for a few seconds when the ignition is switched ON.

 If the ABS warning light stays on while you're driving, the ABS control unit has detected a system malfunction.
 If this occurs, your brakes will function normally as if the vehicle had no ABS.
 Should this happen, consult an Authorized Mazda Dealer as soon as possible.